 A great time to pull these old-school papers is in the summertime.
 Recycle as much of the paper as you can.
 Some glossy paper is not recyclable.

 Do you have any unused gifts in your basement or closet?
 Donate them to your favorite household charity.

 Unused glass vases:

-In the past, did you receive flowers in vases and didn't know what to do with them?
+Another area to declutter is your glass vases.
+In the past, did you receive flowers in vases and not know what to do with them?
 These items are recyclable right away.
-The colored glass may not be recyclable though.
+The colored glass may not be recyclable, though.